Hevagog/adm-stack-inference/docs/report/src/02-data.md

 ![Tag frequencies for most frequent tags](img/02/tag-freq.png){#fig:tag-freq width=60%}

-After a preliminary analysis, the second approach was chosen to retain semantic richness while reducing dimensionality and making the challenge more interesting.
+After a preliminary analysis, the second approach was chosen to retain semantic richness while reducing dimensionality and making the challenge more fun and interesting.

 ## Question Score Distribution

-The raw scores (`question_score`) ranged widely from -20 to 27,487.
+The raw scores (`question_score`) ranged widely from -20 up to 27,487.
 The score distribution was heavily skewed around zero ([@fig:score-dist]).
 We considered grouping this continuous variable into five classes of uneven frequencies:

 *   **Bad:** $(-\text{inf}, -1]$
 *   **Neutral:** $0$